Mellanox/libvma/README.txt

 Default value is 1 (Enabled)

 VMA_TIMER_RESOLUTION_MSEC
-Control VMA internal thread wakeup timer resolution (in milli seconds) Default value is 10 (milli-sec)
+Control VMA internal thread wakeup timer resolution (in milliseconds) Default value is 10 (milliseconds)

 VMA_TCP_TIMER_RESOLUTION_MSEC
-Control VMA internal TCP timer resolution (fast timer) (in milli seconds).
+Control VMA internal TCP timer resolution (fast timer) (in milliseconds).
 Minimum value is the internal thread wakeup timer resolution (VMA_TIMER_RESOLUTION_MSEC).
-Default value is 100 (milli-sec)
+Default value is 100 (milliseconds)

 VMA_TCP_CTL_THREAD
-Do all tcp control flows in the internal thread.
+Do all TCP control flows in the internal thread.
 This feature should be kept disabled if using blocking poll/select (epoll is OK).
 Use value of 0 to disable.
 Use value of 1 for waking up the thread when there is work to do.